 As the technology changes, new technologies abolish the old ones.
 Schilling (2008) stated that both the rate of a technology's performance improvement and the rate at which the technology is adopted in the marketplace repeatedly have been shown to conform to an S-Shape curve.
 Many technologies exhibit an S-Curve in their performance improvement over their lifetimes.
 When a technology's performance is plotted against the amount of effort and money invested in the technology, it typically shows slow initial improvement, and then followed by an accelerated improvement, then diminishing improvement.
 Performance improvement in the early stages of a technology is slow because the fundamental base of the technology are poorly understood.
 Figure-2 shows the Technology S-Curves, presenting that new technologies may have different characteristics, its effects on the old technologies and performance.
 In the early stages, efforts invested in a new technology may reap lower returns than efforts invested in the current technology, and firms are often reluctant to switch.
-However, if the disruptive technology has a steeper S-Curve (technology-2 in figure-2) or an s-curve that increases to a higher performance limit (technology-3 in figure-2), there may come a time when the returns to the effort invested in the new technology are much higher than the effort invested in the incumbent technology.
-New firms entering the industry are likely to choose the disruptive technology, and incumbent firms face the difficult choice of trying to extend the life of their current technology or investing in switching to the new technology.
+However, if the disruptive technology has a steeper S-Curve (technology-2 in figure-2) or an s-curve that increases to a higher performance limit (technology are much higher than the effort invested in the new technology are much higher than the effort invested in the incumbent technology.
+New firms entering the industry are likely to choose the disruptive technology or investing in switching to the new technology.
 If the disruptive technology has much greater performance potential for a given amount of effort, in the long run it is likely to displace the incumbent technology, but the rate at which it does so can vary significantly.